MAAP-Project/gedi-subsetter/docs/MAAP_USAGE.md

 gdf["datetime"] = GEDI_EPOCH + pd.to_timedelta(gdf.delta_time, unit="seconds")
 ```

+> [!NOTE]
+>
-Note that since adding the `delta_time` column to your output file will increase
+> Since adding the `delta_time` column to your output file will increase the
-the size of your output file, it is recommended that you avoid adding it if you
+> size of your output file, it is recommended that you avoid adding it, if you
-need only the date (without time), and derive the date from the filename column,
+> need only the date (without time), and instead derive the date from the
-which is always (automatically) included in the output file, as illustrated in
+> filename column, which is always (automatically) included in the output file,
-the first example.
+> as illustrated in the first example.

 ## Getting the GeoJSON URL for a geoBoundary